 We should first start with the basic concept of gaining or losing weight.

-- If you eat MORE than your body needs that’s a calorie SURPLUS.
+- If you eat more than your body needs that’s a calorie surplus.
+That leads to weight gain.

-- If you eat LESS than your body needs that’s a calorie DEFICIT.
+- If you eat less than your body needs that’s a calorie deficit.
+That leads to weight loss.

 This is Professor of Human Nutrition at Kansas State, Mark Haub.
 He’s known for his Twinkie Diet.
 For those outside the US, a Twinkie is a sponge cake with a cream filling.
 To prove how effective calorie deficits are, he ate Twinkies, sugary cereal, cookies and crisps for 10 weeks.